1992–93 Dallas Mavericks season

 The 1992–93 Dallas Mavericks season was the 13th season for the Dallas Mavericks in the National Basketball Association.

+Season summary

+Off-season

-The Mavericks received the fourth overall pick in the 1992 NBA draft, and selected shooting guard Jim Jackson out of Ohio State University, and also selected center Sean Rooks from the University of Arizona with the 30th overall pick; however, Jackson held out most of his rookie season due to a contract dispute, and refused to play for the Mavericks.
-Meanwhile, Fat Lever missed the entire regular season due to a knee injury.
+The Mavericks received the fourth overall pick in the 1992 NBA draft, and selected shooting guard Jim Jackson out of Ohio State University, and also selected center Sean Rooks from the University of Arizona with the 30th overall pick.
+However, Jackson held out most of his rookie season due to a contract dispute, and refused to play for the Mavericks, while Fat Lever missed the entire regular season due to a knee injury.
+During the off-season, the team signed free agents, rookie shooting guard Walter Bond and rookie small forward Dexter Cambridge.

+For the season, the Mavericks slightly updated their primary logo; the team changed the wordmark of the city and team name, next to a navy blue letter "M" with a white outline, wearing a white cowboy hat with a navy blue outline in front of a green basketball with white seams.
+The team also redesigned their home and road uniforms; the white home uniforms featured an updated wordmark of the team name "Mavericks" on the front of their jerseys, while the road uniforms were changed from green to blue, and featured an updated wordmark of the city name "Dallas" on the front of their jerseys.

+The team's updated logo, and new uniforms would both remain in use until 2001.

+Regular season

-After a 1–3 start to the regular season, the Mavericks went on a 12-game losing streak between November and December, posted a 15-game losing streak between December and January, lost eight consecutive games between January and February, and then suffered a dreadful 19-game losing streak between February and March, which left them with the worst record in NBA history as they stood 4–57 through 61 games.
-Head coach Richie Adubato was fired after a 2–27 start, and was replaced with assistant Gar Heard as an interim coach.
+With the absence of Jackson and Lever along with the addition of Rooks, the Mavericks got off to a 1–3 start to the regular season, then posted a 12-game losing streak between November and December.
+The team suffered a 15-game losing streak between December and January, posted an eight-game losing streak between January and February, and then suffered a dreadful 19-game losing streak between February and March, which left them with the worst record in NBA history as they stood 4–57 through 61 games.
+Head coach Richie Adubato was fired after a 2–27 start, and was replaced with assistant coach Gar Heard as an interim coach.
 The team held a 4–45 record at the All-Star break during their 19-game losing streak.

-However, Jackson finally signed with the Mavericks in early March, and played in the final 28 games of the regular season, averaging 16.3 points, 4.7 assists and 1.4 steals per game, although he was not selected to an NBA All-Rookie Team at season's end.
-In the final 21 games, Jackson helped the team to seven wins, including two straight to close out the year.
-However, the Mavericks still finished in last place in the Midwest Division with the league's worst record at 11–71, .134 in winning percentage and the team's worst record in franchise history.
+However, Jackson finally signed with the Mavericks in early March, and played in the final 28 games of the regular season.
+In February, the team signed free agent and former Mavericks guard Morlon Wiley, who was previously released by the Atlanta Hawks, then in March signed free agent Tim Legler, who was previously released by the Utah Jazz.
+In the final 21 games, Jackson helped the team to seven wins, including two straight victories to close the season.
+However, the Mavericks still finished in last place in the Midwest Division with the league's worst record at 11–71, which was .134 in winning percentage, and the team's worst record in franchise history.